-A visit to the world’s largest tropical rainforest is at the top of many travelers “to do” lists while in South America and when most people think of the Amazon jungle, they think of Brazil.
-Yet the Amazon basin covers nine South American countries meaning you don’t have to take an expensive tour in Brazil to see the jungle.
+A visit to the world’s largest tropical rainforest is at the top of many travelers “to-do” lists while in South America, and when most people think of the Amazon jungle, they think of Brazil.
+Yet the Amazon basin covers nine South American countries, meaning that you don’t have to take an expensive tour in Brazil to see the jungle.
 Bolivia provides an amazing budget alternative from which to visit the basin.
 Not only is it cheaper and less crowded with other tourists but it’s just as biologically diverse as Brazil.

 There are two ways to visit the Amazon from here:

-All the tour operators operate nearly identical 2 night/3 day trips for $64 USD plus the $21 USD park entrance fee.
+All the tour operators operate nearly identical two-night/three-day trips for $64 USD plus the $21 USD park entrance fee.
 This includes all transport, food, and a guide.
-You get what you pay for so expect basic accommodation and meals (I recommend bringing snacks) and your guide may not be the most knowledgeable if you go with a cheap operator.
+You get what you pay for, so expect basic accommodation and meals (I recommend bringing snacks), and your guide may not be the most knowledgeable if you go with a cheap operator.
 Since guides are so important to the overall experience, make sure you ask around for a company with good, knowledgeable guides.

-After a very bumpy three hour jeep ride to the jungle, you’ll transfer to a motorized canoe and travel a further three hours along the river to your lodge.
-The river trip was the highlight for us as we got up close to an amazing amount of wildlife: hundreds of alligators, entire families of capybara (giant semi-aquatic rodents), turtles sunbathing on logs, and trees full of tiny yellow squirrel monkeys.
-All while birds such as egrets, herons, roseate spoonbills, blue kingfisher, eagles and hoatzin (pheasant-like birds with blue faces and spiky hair) flew and nested around us.
+After a very bumpy three-hour jeep ride to the jungle, you’ll transfer to a motorized canoe and travel a further three hours along the river to your lodge.
+The river trip was the highlight for us, as we got up close to an amazing amount of wildlife: hundreds of alligators, entire families of capybara (giant semiaquatic rodents), turtles sunbathing on logs, and trees full of tiny yellow squirrel monkeys.
+All while birds such as egrets, herons, roseate spoonbills, blue kingfishers, eagles, and hoatzin (pheasant-like birds with blue faces and spiky hair) flew and nested around us.

-The riverside camp is in a peaceful setting amongst the trees with plenty of wildlife spotting opportunities (I had monkeys peering into my room!).
-Accommodation is in shared wooden huts on stilts and you’ll wake up to the raucous sounds of howler monkeys.
-A generator provides power until 10pm so you can enjoy cold beers or cokes while lounging in a hammock and watching the sunset over the river.
+The riverside camp is in a peaceful setting among the trees, with plenty of wildlife-spotting opportunities (I had monkeys peering into my room!).
+Accommodation is in shared wooden huts on stilts, and you’ll wake up to the raucous sounds of howler monkeys.
+A generator provides power until 10pm so you can enjoy cold beers or Cokes while lounging in a hammock and watching the sunset over the river.

-The Pampas tours are a great way to view lots of wildlife for a very affordable price, but choose your tour operator carefully and make sure they don’t touch or feed any of the wildlife, especially anaconda.
+The pampas tours are a great way to view lots of wildlife for a very affordable price, but choose your tour operator carefully and make sure they don’t touch or feed any of the wildlife, especially anacondas.

-For a more classic Amazon experience opt for a jungle tour.
-You stay at an eco-lodge within the jungle and do activities from there, but this can be pricey.
-We (my other half and I) paid $207 USD each for a 2 night/3 day tour with Madidi Travel to their Serere Lodge, but we did get a large, comfortable bungalow, great food and a very professionally run trip.
+For a more classic Amazon experience, opt for a jungle tour.
+You stay at an eco-lodge in the jungle and do activities from there, but this can be pricey.
+We (my other half and I) paid $207 USD each for a two-night/three-day tour with Madidi Travel to their Serere Lodge, but we did get a large, comfortable bungalow, great food, and a very professionally run trip.
 We also liked that profits from the trip go back into conservation work for the area.
-Although triple the price of a pampas trip this is still much less than you’d pay for a similar experience in Brazil.
+Although triple the price of a pampas trip, this is still much less than you’d pay for a similar experience in Brazil.

 Jungle treks are tiring in the heat and humidity, and there were many more mosquitoes than in the pampas.
 It is also much more difficult to spot wildlife — you could spend hours and not see one monkey, while we’d canoed past dozens of them in the pampas.
-It was interesting to see colorful spiders and giant bugs, and learn about the medicinal uses of trees and plants of the jungle though.
-In general we just enjoyed the peace of being in the jungle, especially from the comfort of a hammock even if we didn’t see a lot of wildlife.
+It was interesting to see colorful spiders and giant bugs, and learn about the medicinal uses of trees and plants, though.
+In general we just enjoyed the peace of being in the jungle, especially from the comfort of a hammock, even if we didn’t see a lot of wildlife.

 Some Bolivian Amazon Travel Tips

 Erin McNeaney and her partner Simon sold everything they owned and left the UK in March 2010 to travel the world forever.
-They run a WordPress web design business on the road and have travelled to Latin America, North America and are currently in Asia.
+They run a WordPress web design business on the road and have traveled to Latin America and North America; they are currently in Asia.
 You can follow their adventures at Never Ending Voyage, or Twitter and Facebook.